CVE-2025-1924 Overview

 Indicators of Compromise

-- Unexplained loss of communication between CENTUM VP controllers and interface packages
+- Unexpected loss of Vnet/IP communication between CENTUM VP controllers, HIS operator stations, or engineering workstations

 Detection Strategies